 Incidentally, a good running economy helps to determine how fast you can complete a distance.
 A good running economy means using as little oxygen as possible at a given speed.
 Running economy is determined by several factors:

 • Great running experience

 • The ratio of red to white muscle fibers.
-There are indications that a predominance of red muscle fibers provides better running economy.
+There are indications that a predominance of red muscle fibers provides a better running economy.

 • Long legs in relation to body size also provide better running economy